RayChromium/parallel_text_breaker/README.md

 This tool takes a large text file, splits it into 1KB blocks, and automatically identifies semantically meaningful words and phrases by matching them against an offline Wikipedia titles database.
 It then annotates the text with reference numbers and compiles a "References" section, similar to academic paper citations.

+For detailed background and motivation, see the [Project Proposal](RuiCai-Project-proposal.md).

 ## Features

 - Parallel text processing using the Aho-Corasick algorithm